lmflolo/portfolio-project-1/README.md

 ![Hero Section](assets/documentation/readme-hero-section.png)

 #### The About Us Section ####
-  - The About section will allow the user to read about who the business is and what they do.
+  - The About Us section will allow the user to read about who the business is and what they do.
   - The user will see images that illustrate the business concept.
 This should encourage the user to get in touch for a business enquiry.
+  - At the bottom there are Call to Action links that direct the user to where they can find out more.

 ![About Section](assets/documentation/readme-about-us-section.png)